 The report to Council on 15 February 2022 also set out an updated central planning scenario for the period 2023/24 to 2027/28 based on budgeting assumptions at that time.
 This showed an estimated budget gap of £45.7 million over the five year period.
 Officers continue to update and refine assumptions reflecting the council's previously agreed approach to having a five year financial plan, aligned with political administrations, and three year detailed revenue budgets.
-Assumptions have also been updated to reflect the Scottish Government's Resource Spending Review announcement of 31 May 2022 and a further update on the five year financial plan outlook will be presented to Council Executive on 21 June 2022 with an updated forecast budget gap of £38.4 million.
+Assumptions have also been updated to reflect the Scottish Government's Resource Spending Review announcement of 31 May 2022 and a further update on the five year financial plan outlook was presented to Council Executive on 21 June 2022 with an updated forecast budget gap of £38.4 million.
+Given 2022/23 pay award developments and further increases in utility costs since June 2021, it is highly likely that the five year budget gap will increase significantly.
+The council's agreed public consultation process for the five year period to 2027/28 will assist in the prioritisation and allocation of resources to activities with the objective of ensuring the council is able to balance its budget over the period.
+A detailed three year budget and high level five year budget plan is intended to be reported to Council for approval in February 2023.

 The council continues to face unprecedented challenges and risks, including the impact of a number of concurrent risks which together are contributing to very significant inflationary pressures that are having a detrimental impact on the recovery of the economy following the pandemic.
-As a result of this the council is seeing significant cost increases emerging in a number of areas such as energy, fuel and in a wide range of services and materials.
+As a result of this the council is seeing significant cost increases emerging in a number of areas such as pay, energy, fuel and in a wide range of services and materials.
 Construction costs are also increasing and there are significant risks in terms of future pay award costs being in excess of budget resources available.